cyberlibrarian/cyberlibrarian.github.io/_posts/2023-03-26-importing-crowdstrike-events-into-splunk.md

 ## Step 4: Import the JSON into Splunk

+Be aware that there is a 500MB limit on manually uploaded data.
+However, if you exported at most 50,000 records following my earlier instructions, you should have files that are at most 100MB of JSON.

 Now that you have created the sourcetype, you can import your CrowdStrike JSON file.

 1. In Splunk, from the *Settings* menu, select the "Add Data" icon on the left hand side.